UCLL-PR2/exercises/todo/testing/04-expected-values/assignment.md

 ### `merge_sort`

-`merge_sort(ns)` receives anlist and returns the same list, but with its elements sorted.
+`merge_sort(ns)` receives a list and returns the same list, but with its elements sorted.
 It does not modify `ns` in any way.

 It works as follows: